Chip-firing and critical groups of signed graphs: Further Directions

 In a related story, a number of bijections between $G$-parking functions and spanning trees of a graph $G$ have been studied \cite{ChePyl}, generalizing Dhar's algorithm \cite{PhysRevLett.64.1613}.
 We would like to extend this story to the case of signed graphs, where the set of spanning trees is replaced by the bases of the underlying matroid, and where we ask for a \emph{multijection} in the sense of \cite{McD}.

+We next turn to critical groups.
+We have seen that if $G$ is graph with the property that $G \backslash q$ is a tree, then all choices of signed graphs on $G$ yield the same critical group ${\mathcal K}(G_\phi) \cong {\mathcal K}(G)$.
+In addition, we have seen that critical groups are invariant under vertex switching.
+For arbitrary graphs $G$, however, it is not clear how ${\mathcal K}(G_\phi)$ depends on ${\mathcal K}(G)$ or how much structure (if any) is preserved.
+In our examples, we observe that the number of invariant factors of ${\mathcal K}(G_\phi)$ is equal to that of ${\mathcal K}(G)$.

+\begin{question} For a fixed graph $G$, what are the possible groups ${\mathcal K}(G_\phi)$ that can be obtained as we vary the choice of $\phi$?
+Does the structure of these groups relate to that of ${\mathcal K}(G)$? \end{question}

-In addition, we note that many of the constructions we discuss here can be generalized to the setting of an arbitrary $M$-matrix.
-In the case of signed graphs we used the reduced Laplacian $M = L_G$ of a graph $G$ and changed the sign of certain off-diagonal entries (corresponding to negative edges) to obtain the invertible matrix $L$.
-The same construction can be performed on an arbitrary $M$-matrix $M$, and many of our results carry through.
-For instance, we recover Proposition \ref{prop:positive} as well as Theorem \ref{thm:zchigeneral} for the case of $M$-matrices with nonnegative row sums.
+Finally, we note that many of the constructions and results we discussed in this work can be generalized to the setting of a chip-firing pair $(L,M)$, for an arbitrary $M$-matrix $M$.
+In the case of signed graphs, we used the reduced Laplacian $M = L_G$ of a graph $G$ and changed the sign of certain off-diagonal entries (corresponding to negative edges) to obtain the invertible matrix $L$.
+The same construction can be performed on an arbitrary integral $M$-matrix $M$, and many of our results carry through.
+For instance, we recover Proposition~\ref{prop:positive} as well as Theorem~\ref{thm:zchigeneral} for the case of $M$-matrices with nonnegative row sums.

-Even more generally, many of our results hold for the case of chip-firing on the pair $(L,M)$, for an arbitrary invertible matrix $L$ and $M$-matrix $M$.
-This includes Proposition \ref{prop:zsuperstabprop} and Theorem \ref{thm:CriticalityIdentity}.
-We see signed graphs as a particularly natural case where one can apply the theory of chip-firing on a pair $(L,M)$.
-We hope to further understand how phenomena observed in chip-firing on graphs can be extended.
+Even more generally, a number of our results follow from Theorem~\ref{thm:KeyIdea}, which holds for chip-firing pairs $(L,M)$, for an \emph{arbitrary} invertible integral matrix $L$ and integral $M$-matrix $M$.
+This suggests that our results could be generalized to this setting.
+We see signed graphs as a particularly natural case where one can apply the theory of chip-firing on a pair $(L,M)$, but it would be interesting to apply our results to other settings.